pschu1/Data_Wrangling_Project_and_Tasks/README.md

-# Data_Wrangling_Project_and_Tasks
+# Data Wrangling Project and Tasks
 ## Data Wrangling Projects

-### This is a template for students enrolled in the QBS181: Data Wrangling course.

 ## Overview

-### Add a statement about having received permission from the instructor to make your code public.
+### Permission received from the instructor to make code public.

 ## Description of subdirectories